Shylock-Hg/viman/README.rst

 2. install `Git <https://github.com/git/git>_ .
 3. install *viman* by :sh:`pip3 install --user viman`.

-note:You can also these four steps by `export NATIVE_INSTALL='sudo pacman -Sy' && curl -sL https://raw.githubusercontent.com/Shylock-Hg/viman/master/install.sh | sh`.
-And should value you own `NATIVE_INSTALL` such as `sudo apt-get install` if you don't use `pacman`.
+note:You can also these four steps by `export NATIVE_INSTALL='sudo pacman --noconfirm -Sy' && curl -sL https://raw.githubusercontent.com/Shylock-Hg/viman/master/install.sh | sh`.
+And should value you own `NATIVE_INSTALL` such as `yes | sudo apt-get install` if you don't use `pacman`.

 usage
 -----------------